 All of the tests above are helpful in determining if a person has a periodic fever syndrome that could be HIDS, but each of these tests alone do not diagnose HIDS specifically.

 It’s ideal to have a full panel of genetics testing for similar hereditary autoinflammatory diseases if HIDS disease is suspected.
-This not just to test for HIDS, but to also rule out other periodic fever syndromes, such as FMF, CAPS, and TRAPS, which have many symptoms and abnormal lab results that can overlap with HIDS.
-There are a number of laboratories to obtain the test for HIDS, or for other autoinflammatory diseases in the world, but very few in the U.S. test for HIDS mutations.
-Most doctors in the U.S. use the GeneDX Periodic Fever Syndromes 7 gene panel.
+This not just to test for HIDS, but to also rule out other periodic fever syndromes, such as FMF, CAPS, and TRAPS, which have many symptoms and abnormal lab results similar to HIDS.
+Here is a list of some of the genetic fever panels available in the U.S.

 If no mutations are found after genetic testing, then a clinical diagnosis of HIDS can be made based on symptoms, laboratory tests, and negative genetics for similar conditions, such as FMF, CAPS, and TRAPS.
 In clinical HIDS, the recommended treatments are generally the same as for genetic cases of HIDS.

 HIDS is considered a recessive disorder.
 This means that you need to inherit one mutation from each parent to have the symptoms of HIDS.
 However, some patients with only one known HIDS mutation show symptoms of disease, even when their parent does not.
-It’s not completely understood why these patients have symptoms with only one mutation.
-However studies have shown that symptomatic patients with a single mutation on the MVK gene, can have the same symptoms and severity of disease as those with two HIDS mutations.
+It’s not completely understood why these patients have symptoms with only one mutation; modifier genes are a current research interest that could explain this.
+Studies have shown that symptomatic patients with a single mutation on the MVK gene, can have the same symptoms and severity of disease as those with two HIDS mutations.

 There is also a recognized variant HIDS form of this disease in which patients have the symptoms of HIDS but no mutation is found.